Hasatori/full-stack-template-frontend-react/README.md

 Backend can be foun [HERE](https://github.com/Hasatori/fullstack-boilerplate-spring-backend)

+## Installation

+1) Install yarh - `npm install --global yarn`
+2) Install packages - `yarn install`
+3) Run app - `npm start`

+## Environment configuration

+Application can be configured via .env files.
+Currently there are two configuration files:

+* `.env` - configuration for production
+* `.env.development` - configuration for **development** environment

+There are of course more configuration files for other environments - detailed information can be found at [Create React App](https://create-react-app.dev/docs/adding-custom-environment-variables/#what-other-env-files-can-be-used)

 ## General supported functionalities
 ### User registration
   * username, email and password.
 Account has to be activated via email